Tale Of Us: The Beginning of the Endless

 Will there be live performances with Endless?

-Not necessarily, because it’s something for home listening.
-It would be tricky to do it as a Tale of Us show.
-We have a live concept that we tried already and worked fine.
+We have a live concept that we tried already at Funkhaus Berlin and it worked well.
 It has to be connected to art and to more like open spaces and big environments.
 It is a completely different world, really, which does not go hand in hand with our DJ sets.
 We cannot play this is in our club sets.
-I could imagine that we would play it as an evening show in a city were we are playing as DJs during the night.
+I could imagine that we would play it as an evening show in a city where we are playing as DJs during the night.
 I mean, why not.
 Maybe a person who would see the Endless show even would come to the club afterwards.
 Maybe another person who is planning on coming to the club sees that we are performing Endless and decides to check it out as well.

 The Director of New Repertoire in Deutsche Grammophon put you in line with pioneering artists like Brian Eno and Kraftwerk.
 How does that make you feel?

 Great, of course!
 I honestly don’t think we can be compared to Kraftwerk, unfortunately.
 But I am glad that they think so though, that is a great compliment.
 I see myself as a DJ and as a good composer and producer, but not someone that will revolutionize music like Kraftwerk or Brian Eno.
 If you want to look at what is on top of ambient techno music at the moment, I am sure there will be a spot for us.
 Let’s hope it stays in history.
 But that only time can tell.